sci-42ver/SICP_SDF/sicp_notes.md

 - > By incorporating a search mechanism into the evaluator, we are eroding the distinction between purely declarative descriptions and imperative specifications of how to compute answers.
 We'll go even farther in this direction in section 4.4.
 - > Section 4.3.1 introduces amb and explains how it supports nondeterminism through the evaluator's automatic search mechanism.
 Section 4.3.2 presents examples of nondeterministic programs, and section 4.3.3 gives the details of how to implement the amb evaluator by modifying the ordinary Scheme evaluator.
 - > Similar ideas, arising from logic and theorem proving, led to the genesis in Edinburgh and Marseille of the elegant language Prolog (which we will discuss in section 4.4).
+- > Alyssa's technique ``falls into'' one of these recursions and gets stuck.
+See exercise 4.50 for a way to deal with this.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5